Current as of April 2018 | Download print version (in PDF)

 Contributions of individuals to SPIPCs are deductible up to 40 percent of their annual income beyond a base of 2,000 yen (approximately $20).
 In addition, if contributions are made to Public Interest Associations and Foundations that satisfy certain criteria, donors can choose between deductions from their own income and deductions from the income tax.
 The contributions of corporations are deductible up to a limit (half of the total of 6.25 percent of income plus 0.375 percent of paid-in capital).
 In addition, bequests to SPIPCs are deductible from inheritance tax.

 2. Organizations Eligible to Receive “Designated Contributions”

-Certain Organizations Authorized by Laws Arising Under Civil Code Article 34, are eligible to seek this certification.
-It is conferred by the Ministry of Finance, based on numerous requirements as to how funds are to be raised and how they will be used.
+Certain Article 34 Organizations are eligible to seek certification to receive “Designated Contributions.”
+It is conferred by the Ministry of Finance, based on numerous requirements as to how funds are raised and used.
 According to Article 78 (2)- of the Income Tax Law, the contributions must be (1) raised from the public at large, and (2) used to meet urgent needs in the promotion of the public good, such as furthering education, science, culture, and welfare services.
 Before designating contributions as eligible for this treatment, the Ministry of Finance examines the activities to be supported, the target amount to be raised, from whom the funds will be collected, and the period during which the contributions will be raised.
 If the Ministry’s requirements are met, it declares that the contributions qualify as "designated contributions” eligible for deduction.